 How’s that for a provocative headline?
 Our guest this past Sunday on Face the State might some day run for office and one option is that big corner suite with the fireplace in the Connecticut State Capitol.
 More on that in a moment.

 Gretchen Carlson is a longtime anchor on Fox News and currently hosts the “Real Story with Gretchen Carlson.”
 She became a national name long before that, when as Miss Minnesota, she was crowned Miss America 1989.

 Carlson now lives in Connecticut and I invited her to come on Face the State to talk politics, the news business, and her love of our state, all of which she wrote about in her new book, “Getting Real.”

 Carlson seems to have it all: brains, beauty, a great family and a great job.
-On Sunday you’ll see how there were plenty of setbacks along the way.
-She was fired, told she couldn’t have children, and discovered her child had a serious health problem.
+During our chat we learned there were plenty of setbacks along the way.
+She was fired, told she couldn’t have children, and later discovered her child had a serious health problem.
 It’s a pretty remarkable story that the book goes into tremendous detail about with candor.
 I was hooked.

 Carlson and I also talked about Newtown, and the impact the massacre had on her family, who doesn’t live too far away.
 Oh, and the political thing?
 Carlson loves politics and admits there could be a candidacy someday down the road.

 With Tom Foley hinting at a third run and Joe Scarborough being talked about as a candidate, and now possibly Carlson, could you imagine the race for governor of Connecticut in 2018 if they all ran?
 A reporter’s dream.
 Carlson identifies as an independent, by the way.

 Watch the entire interview with Gretchen Carlson right here: